Frequently Asked Questions

 Q. Why aren't all the Society members in costume?

 A. It was decided, early on, that uniforms would not be required.
 Terzo, of course, has been wearing his band uniform since he was a kitten and first discovered the array of percussion instruments beside the piano.
 Big Bertha, who heads the Kitten Chorus, suggested that we allow the kittens to dress up to keep them out of trouble.
-That didn't work, because Bailey and Cuddles immediately donned doll dresses and tried to sneak into the Kitten Chorus, although they're both far too old.
+That didn't work, because Bailey and Cuddles immediately donned doll dresses and tried to sneak into the Kitten Chorus, although they were both far too old.

 Q. Which of the cats are male, and which female?

+A. There are a few more males than females.
 However, all the cats have been spayed or neutered.

 Q. What's a Chartreux?